 What Happened to Tommy Shelby’s Son in the Peaky Blinders Film

 Tommy spent six seasons building, destroying, and rebuilding his power.
-Charlie is the legitimate heir, but Charlie is young and sheltered.
-Duke is the practical choice — old enough, tough enough, and unburdened by the sentimentality that makes Charlie vulnerable.
+Charlie was the legitimate heir, but Charlie is young, sheltered, and serving in North Africa during WWII.
+Duke was the practical choice: old enough, tough enough, and unburdened by the sentimentality that makes Charlie vulnerable.

 | Element | Tommy Shelby (Series) | Duke Shelby (Film) |